rajuch/Auto-scaling-on-ec2/README.md

 ###﻿Problem Statement:
 ﻿
-While running hive on hadoop, adding the computing node reduces the execution time when load is high but not that much because new node has to work on the other nodes data as it has no data and removing the node from the cluster when the load is low, also takes lot of time.
+While running hive on hadoop,

+   when load on cluster is high, adding the computing node decreases the execution time of the queries but not that much because new node works on the other nodes data as it has no data,

+   when load on the cluster is low, removing the node from the cluster also takes lot of time.

 ### Solution:

-To reduce the time to scale the hadoop cluster, we came up with the below idea
+To reduce the time to scale the Hadoop cluster, we came up with the following solution

- Before adding the new node, move the data from the existing nodes to the new node and add it to the cluster, it balances the cluster and if any new task comes then new node can take it right away as it has the data (data locality).
+   Prior to adding a new node, move the data from the existing nodes to the new node.
+This balances the cluster and if a new task comes, the newly added node can take it up as it already has the data (data locality).

-And, before decommisioning the node, move the data from the decommisioning node to the other nodes in the cluster, it maintains the replication factor.
+   When decommissioning a node, move the data available on that node to the other nodes in the cluster.
+This helps in maintaining the replication factor.

-This way reduces the lot of time as we are transferring the data to/from the node manually and it reduces the query time also as the new node can work on its own data.
+Following this approach reduces the impact on time taken for queries when adding/removing the nodes.

 Note: Transferring the data is the manual operation and these operations should be done before the execution of hive query